Let’s talk about the pros and cons of a mental health diagnosis!

 There are pros and cons to mental health diagnosis.
-What does it mean for your child?
+So what does it mean for your child?

-From the time they arrive in to our lives, buy we cannot help but compare our children – How much did he weigh?
+From the time they arrive into our lives, we cannot help but compare our children – How much did he weigh?
 How much does she sleep?
-Are you able to put yours down easily?
+Are you able to put yours down quickly?
 Is she saying much yet?

-If your child’s behaviour starts to seem quite different from his or her peers, pilule you may start to wonder if there is “something wrong with them.”
-While children develop at different rates, site a clinical assessment from a professional and possibly some early intervention can be really helpful.
+If your child’s behavior starts to seem quite different from their peers, you may begin to wonder if there is “something wrong with them.”
+While children develop at different rates, a clinical assessment from a mental health professional and possibly some early intervention can be beneficial.

-Mental health diagnoses differ from many physical health diagnoses in that there is no definitive test (e.g. blood test, brain scan etc.) to detect whether someone has a mental health disorder.
-Mental health diagnoses are made based on clinical interviews, observations, often rating scales and sometimes tasks and tests the child is asked to complete.
+Mental health diagnoses differ from many physical health diagnoses.
+There is no definitive test or physical exam (e.g., blood test, brain scan, etc.) to detect whether someone has a mental health disorder.
+Instead, mental health diagnoses are made based on psychological evaluation: clinical interviews, observations, often rating scales, and sometimes tasks and tests the child is asked to complete.

 Depending on the country you are in and the provider you see, you will be more or less likely to be given a diagnosis.
-For example, in the United States, any client who is being billed through insurance requires a diagnosis in order for the insurer to agree to pay.
-In the United Kingdom and Canada, diagnosis is often not needed to access therapy.
+For example, in the United States, any client billed through insurance requires a diagnosis for the insurer to agree to pay.
+However, in the United Kingdom and Canada, diagnosis is often not needed to access therapy.

-Mental health diagnoses can be presented as fixed parts of a person but it is important to consider that things change over time and a mental health diagnosis is not always a diagnosis for life.
+Mental health diagnoses can be presented as fixed parts of a person.
+Still, it is essential to consider that things change over time, and a mental health diagnosis is not always a diagnosis for life.

 - It gives access to specialized services.